Codecademy/docs/content/go/concepts/math-functions/terms/atanh/atanh.md

   - 'paths/computer-science'
 ---

-The **`Atan()`** function takes a float64 argument representing the angle whose inverse hyperbolic tangent value you want to find.
+The **`Atanh()`** function takes a float64 argument representing the angle whose inverse hyperbolic tangent value you want to find.
 It returns this inverse hyperbolic tangent as a float64 value that can range from negative infinity to positive infinity.

 # Example